Minutes of the 1997 WFSC's Annual Business Meeting

 REPORTS OF OFFICERS

-Treasurer, Deanna Juhnke distributed copies of the 1995 WFSC financial report.
+Treasurer Deanna Juhnke distributed copies of the 1996 WFSC financial report.
 A summary of figures are:

-Milwaukee Region VP, John Fagan reported that there are eight clubs in his region and he has visited all of them except for the Northwestern Mutual Stamp Club.
-He added that auctions are the most important part of club meetings in his region.
+John Fagan, Milwaukee Region VP, reported he has visited all clubs in his region with the exception of the Northwestern Mutual Stamp Club.
+He added that auctions and show-and-tell programs are the most popular club meeting activities.

-Southwest Region VP, Ron Hayes, was absent with no report available.
+Ron Haves, Southwest Region VP was absent with no report available.

 REPORTS OF STANDING COMMITTEES